-Here's what the flow is going to be if you are using GoCardless with Chargebee's hosted checkout pages:
+Here's what the flow is going to be like:

-Upon clicking the Direct Debit/GoCardless option on the checkout page, your customer will be redirected to GoCardless' hosted payment pages if you have not enabled the advanced features.
+Upon clicking the Direct Debit/GoCardless option on the checkout page, your customers will be redirected to GoCardless' hosted payment pages if you have not enabled the advanced features.
 In case you have enabled the advanced features option, your customers can checkout using Chargebee's interface itself.

-In GoCardless, she will be able to enter and confirm her bank details, authorizing the withdrawal of funds from her account towards this payment and upcoming payments.
+They will have to enter and confirm their bank details.
+Then, they have to authorize the withdrawal of funds from their account towards this payment and upcoming payments.

 GoCardless generates a Direct Debit Mandate to your customer, for authorisation and confirmation.